Skip to content

-Understanding The Overview Concept of Azure Cloud Shell
+The Overview of Azure Cloud Shell

 intro-to-azure-cloud-shell

 Azure Cloud Shell is an interactive, authenticated, browser-accessible shell for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.
 Whereas it also provides the flexibility of choosing either working with Bash or PowerShell.
 You can directly navigate to the shell account from the Azure Portal by visiting this link https://shell.azure.com.
-Here you can work directly with the Shell, where you can choose either working with PowerShell or Bash. kindly refer to some of my contents: How to configure and install ansible on Azure VM, how to Add or Remove Network Interface from a VM in Azure, how to use Azure key vault secrets in Azure pipelines and understanding the overview concept of Azure cloud shell.
+Here you can work directly with the Shell, where you can choose either to work with PowerShell or Bash. kindly refer to some of my contents: How to configure and install ansible on Azure VM, how to Add or Remove Network Interface from a VM in Azure, how to use Azure key vault secrets in Azure pipelines and understanding the overview concept of Azure cloud shell.

 In comparison to the Azure resource management, we either use the Azure portal or Azure PowerShell or the Azure CLI’s.
 In this article, we will explore another useful way of managing Azure resources, i.e. Azure Cloud Shell.